 It is really important that the artists coming to the festival will be asked to do more than one event and to stay for the duration .
 We will create a ‘cast’ of artists for the festival who will have time to socialize and share with each other and the public.

 As well as performing to audiences, we will commission new work from artists which will be premiered at the festival and encourage people from different backgrounds and art forms to work together .
 We will also ask each artists to engage with our outreach and education programme.

+Work with Firm of Poets – commissioned as spoken word artists in residence and to deliver engagement programme – with digital dimension.

 THE PROGRAMME